vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

     expedia["hotel_market"].astype("varchar");
     expedia["hotel_market"].ctype()

-To view the category of a specific :py:func:`~verticapy.vDataColumn`, specify the :py:func:`~verticapy.vDataColumn` and use the :py:func:`~verticapy.vDataColumn.category` method:
+To view the category of a specific :py:mod:`~verticapy.vDataColumn`, specify the :py:mod:`~verticapy.vDataColumn` and use the :py:func:`~verticapy.vDataColumn.category` method:

 .. ipython:: python